fingertrick/Microsoft-teams-docs/teams/connectors.md

 # Get started with Office 365 Connectors for Microsoft Teams

 Office 365 Connectors are a great way to push your app's rich content into Microsoft Teams.
 Any user can connect a team to services like Trello, GitHub, Bing News, or Twitter and get notified of the team's activity in that service.
 From tracking a team's progress in Trello to following important hashtags in Twitter, Office 365 Connectors help your team to stay in sync and get more done.

-You can even add rich actions to your content so that users can complete tasks right within the channel.
+You can even add actions to your content, turning them into *actionable messages*, so that users can complete tasks directly in the channel.
+(To learn more about actionable messages in general, see [Actionable messages in Outlook, Office 365 Groups, and Microsoft Teams](https://docs.microsoft.com/en-us/outlook/actionable-messages/).)

 >**New:** With Microsoft Teams apps, you can add your existing Office 365 Connector or build a new one to include in Microsoft Teams.
 See [Build your own Connector](https://docs.microsoft.com/en-us/outlook/actionable-messages/connectors-dev-dashboard#build-your-own-connector) for more information.